medwatt/gmid/README.md

         "NMOS_VTH": nmos_sweep,
         "PMOS_VTH": pmos_sweep,
     },

-    # Specify the width to use.
-Override if needed.
-    width=10e-6,

     # Specify the number of processes to use to build the table faster.
     # Note: Seems to work well with hspice, but not with ngspice.